Divya Sathyaraj

-Divya Sathyaraj is an Indian nutritionist.
+Divya Sathyaraj is an Indian nutrionist and politician who served as the IT wing deputy secretary for the Dravida Munnetra Kazhagam from 2025 till 2026.
 She is the daughter of actor Sathyaraj and the sister of Sibi Sathyaraj.
 Divya is the goodwill ambassador of The Akshaya Patra Foundation (TAPF), an NGO implementing the Government of India’s Midday Meal Scheme for school children.
 She has also started a movement in 2020, Mahilmadhi Iyakkam, an initiative to provide healthy and nutritious meals to the malnourished and under-privileged communities.

 Personal life

 Divya is the daughter of actor Sathyaraj and Maheshwari.
-Divya's brother is an actor Sibi.
+Her brother is the actor Sibi.
 Unlike her father and her brother, Divya abstained from acting, instead pursuing a career in nutrition.
 Originally a vegetarian, she became a vegan in 2016.

 Career

 Divya graduated with a Master of Philosophy in Nutrition from the University of Madras.
 She conducts workshops on health-related issues, child labour and self-defence for women, and counseling sessions for Sri Lankan refugees.
 She had written a letter to the Prime Minister of India, Narendra Modi, pointing out the malpractices and negligence in medical field and questioning the NEET exams.
 She is the goodwill ambassador of Akshaya Patra Foundation, the world's largest midday meal programme.
 She has also partnered with World Vision India, where she has assumed responsibility for four young girls.

 Divya started a movement in 2020, Mahilmadhi Iyakkam.
 About the movement she says, "The purpose of the movement is to identify areas in the city where access to nutritious food and awareness about its benefits are lacking.
 Once the areas are identified and the community members are assessed, those in the neighbourhood who are in need, will be provided hygienic and healthy food, free of cost, based on the deficiencies."
 In 2019, Divya announced she would get into politics in 2021.